RozhinaNadya/iosUI-course-work/README.md

 Good habit tracker.

 You can add a new habit and than track it.
-You need only 21 days for habit will become a part of your life.
+You need only 21 days for a habit to become a part of your life.

   <p align="center" width="100%">
     <img width="30%" src="/MyHabits/Assets.xcassets/LaunchScreen.png">